Cardinal George Pell's child sexual abuse conviction has rocked the Catholic Church, where for years he has been one of its highest-ranked officials.

 It has had the same effect in Australia, Pell's home nation, where his career began decades ago.

 The cleric made his name as a determined figure who championed traditional Catholic values and conservative views against same-sex marriage, abortion and contraception.

 But his career has been dogged first by claims that he covered up child sexual abuse by priests, and then later that he himself was an abuser.
-He has always denied any wrongdoing, but has been found guilty of abusing two boys in 1996.
+He has always denied any wrongdoing, but has been jailed for six year years after being found guilty of abusing two boys in 1996.

 Pell was born in the city of Ballarat, near Melbourne, Victoria, in 1941, the son of an Anglican father and an Irish Roman Catholic mother.